mangomangomannn-a11y/autonomous-precision-landing-drone/JOURNAL.md

 | **Total:** | | **$58.97** | |

 # 7/15/2026
-## Day 5: More advice, switching parts, designing the adaptor plate - 5 Hours
+## Day 5: More advice, switching parts, calculating thrust, and designing the adaptor plate - 5 Hours
 The same user who suggested I get the other motor also mentioned a cheaper, yet more modern and higher performance compass:

 | Item Name | Qty. | Price (total) USD | Item Link |